Squatter eviction

 What can you do if you have squatters?

 The writ of possession is then executed by our nationwide team of High Court Enforcement Officers.
-We would not recommend using county court bailiffs for several reasons, these include delays and lengthy waiting periods and the county court bailiffs might be reluctant to proceed if there are threats of violence.
+We would not recommend using county court bailiffs for several reasons: these include delays and lengthy waiting periods and the county court bailiffs might be reluctant to proceed if there are threats of violence.

 High Court Enforcement Group has a 100% success rate in removal of squatters and trespassers, we have a dedicated team of enforcement officers nationwide who can enforce your writ of possession.